-About a year ago, in an evening like tonight, I was painstakingly working on the final version of my cookbook.
+About a year ago, in an evening like tonight, I was painstakingly working on the final version of A Kitchen with a View.
 I enjoyed every moment of that process and never for a second I thought what would have happened later.
 I wrote the book because I love books.
 I also wrote it because I had a story to tell.
 Honestly, I never thought it would sell or bring me anywhere.
 I just thought it was a wonderful project for the long Umbrian evenings.

 So many friends have generously helped me to organize this trip, hosting me in their homes and arranging for me to present the book at various public events.
 I could have been away literally for months as I had so many invitations.